 • All shooting is done at 100 yards only with rifles only.

 • All firearms must have an aiming device; otherwise, you cannot shoot it at this range.

 • No shotguns or muzzleloaders allowed.

 • Possession or use of any illegal firearms constitute a violation of law and appropriate action may take place.

-• Pistols and registered assault rifle containers must be locked.
+• Pistol and registered assault rifle containers must be locked.

 HANDLING OF FIREARMS

-• Rapid fire is NOT ALLOWED.
-One shot every 2 seconds, maximum.
+• Rapid fire is not allowed.
+One shot every 2 seconds.

 • Cross-firing or diagonal shooting onto a different target is not allowed.